modded-soldier-9/blank-grabber-v2/README.md

 ## Support the Project

-If you find this project useful and would like to show your support, you can make a donation using the following cryptocurrencies:
+If you find this project useful and would like to show your support, you can:

-- **Bitcoin (BTC):**
-  - Wallet Address: bc1quyf7d2cwrd0rgtyhtjt7ermxlw4hzg8npr4yce

-- **Ethereum (ETH):**
-  - Wallet Address: 0x54Ab5743141c781178863e3F658d48Cb9564f520

-- **USDT (Tron network):**
-  - Wallet Address: TJsixSZ9LDpn3ZNF8pEKmfNaNkMTrK1hWJ
+- Star the repository
+- Create issues for bugs or feature requests
+- Submit pull requests with improvements
+- Share with others who might find it useful